georgek2/Random_Forest/README.md

   + Using the preprocessor with the numerical and categorical transformers simpifies the code.
   + The pipeline bundles preprocessing and modelling steps.
   + Fit the pipeline and make predictions.

+  > Model Four: Cross_Validation

+  + Splitting the data into folds (Equal Parts).
+  + Using each fold as the validation set.
+  + Scoring using MAE for each validation set.
+  + All folds are used.